cryptpad/cryptpad/readme.md

 # CryptPad

 CryptPad is a collaboration suite that is end-to-end-encrypted and open-source.
 It is built to enable collaboration, synchronizing changes to documents in real time.
-Because all data is encrypted, the service and its administrators have no way of seeing the content being edited and stored.
+Because all data are encrypted, in the eventuality of a breach, attackers have no way of seeing the stored content.
+Moreover, if the administators don’t alter the code, they and the service also cannot infer any piece of information about the users' content.

 ![Drive screenshot](screenshot.png "preview of the CryptDrive")